 Without virtual training labs, physicians and staff will learn the theory behind EMR and EHR systems—but gain zero experience actually using them.

 Secondly, many physician practices are distributed geographically, so physicians and staff must travel for training.
 Because time is a physician’s most important resource, an ineffective use of time means a decline in productivity, as well as a decrease in the number of medical services provided.
 However, VILT offers convenience and flexibility because physicians and hospital staff can attend instructor-led courses from home—or attend self-paced courses anytime and from anywhere.
 This means there is no inconvenience from travel, such as missing patient visits or managing the stress of being away from their practice.
+To compare the costs of in person training vs. online training, check out our savings calculator.

 Thirdly, physicians and staff learn better on the VILT platform.
 In fact, a U.S. Department of Education study of online training found that learning outcomes for students who engaged in online training exceeded those of students receiving face-to-face instruction.
 On average, students in online learning situations actually perform better than those receiving face-to-face instruction.